 Conditional capital amounting to a maximum of CHF 84000, comprising 84000 registered shares of CHF 1.00 nominal value each, was approved by the Annual General Meeting of May 11, 2000.
 These shares can be used at any time by the Board of Directors to cover the exercising of options granted to employees of the company or Group companies within the overall framework laid down by the Board of Directors.
 Existing shareholders have no subscription rights for such shares.
 No time limits apply.
-None of this conditional capital had been issued at December 31, 2014.
+None of this conditional capital had been issued at December 31, 2015.
 The conditional capital of CHF 84000 remains unchanged.

-At their Ordinary General Meeting held on April 15, 2011, Valora Holding AG shareholders granted the Board of Directors authority to increase the company's share capital, at any time until April 15, 2013, by up to CHF 840 000 through the issue of up to 840 000 fully paid up new shares of CHF 1.00 nominal each.
-On November 6, 2012, in connection with its acquisition of the Ditsch/Brezelkönig group of companies, Valora increased its share capital by issuing 635 599 new registered shares with a nominal value of CHF 1.00 each.
-At their Ordinary General Meeting held on April 18, 2013, the shareholders of Valora Holding AG approved the creation of additional authorised capital of CHF 250000 consisting of 250000 registered shares with a nominal value of CHF 1.00 each, which may be issued at any time until April 18, 2015.
-The Board of Directors has full discretion to determine the amount of share capital to be issued, the form of payment required for subscription, the date of issue, the conditions governing the exercise of subscription rights and the commencement of dividend entitlement.
-The Board of Directors is authorised to restrict or prohibit trading in the subscription rights to these shares.
-The detailed regulations governing these shares are set out in Article 3b of the company's Articles of Incorporation.
+At their Ordinary General Meeting held on April 19, 2013, Valora Holding AG shareholders granted the Board of Directors authority to raise CHF 250000 of additional share capital through the issue of 250000 shares of CHF 1.00 nominal value each at any time until April 18, 2015.
+The Board of Directors was authorised to determine the amount of share capital to be issued, the form of payment required for subscription, the date of issue, the conditions governing the exercise of subscription rights and the commencement of dividend entitlement.
+The Board was also authorised to restrict or prohibit trading in the subscription rights.
+The details and conditions relating to this share-capital authorisation were set out in Article 3b of the company's Articles of Incorporation.
+No shares were issued on or before April 18, 2015.